Battlefield Earth (film): Merchandising

-A limited range of merchandising was produced for the film, including posters, a soundtrack CD by Elia Cmíral recorded by the Seattle Symphony, and a re-released version of the novel with a new cover based on the film's poster.
-Trendmasters also produced a range of action figures of the main characters, including an 11 in figure of Travolta as Terl voicing lines from the film such as "Exterminate all man-animals at will!", "You wouldn't last one day at the academy", and "Man is an endangered species".
-Despite pre-release reports that the toy spoke the phrase "ratbastard", a line not present in the novel or film, the retail version does not.
+A limited range of merchandising was produced for the film, including posters, a soundtrack CD by Elia Cmíral, recorded by the Seattle Symphony, and a re-released version of the novel.
+Trendmasters also produced a range of action figures of the main characters, including an 11 in figure of Travolta as Terl voicing lines from the film.

 Home media

-A special edition DVD was released in 2001, deleting one scene and including two additional scenes which added two minutes to the film's running time.
+A special edition DVD was released in 2001, deleting one scene and including two additional scenes, which added two minutes to the film's running time.
 The DVD includes commentary tracks with director Roger Christian and production, costume and creature designer Patrick Tatopoulos, as well as special features including John Travolta's alien makeup test.
 Jeff Berkwits of Sci Fi Weekly wrote that "the Battlefield Earth Special Edition DVD is packed with information, offering an enlightening glimpse into the creative process behind this imperfect but entertaining picture".
-Randy Salas of the Star Tribune described it as the "Best DVD for a bad movie."
+Randy Salas of the Star Tribune described it as the "best DVD for a bad movie."
 A review of the DVD release in the Los Angeles Times was more critical: "A dated visual style, patched-together special effects and ludicrous dialogue combine in a film that is a wholly miserable experience."

 The original theatrical version was released on Blu-ray by Mill Creek Entertainment on September 15, 2020.